wisniewski94/llemonstack/README.md

 LLemonStack is currently a pre-release version.

+It should work as expected on macOS and Linux.
+Windows likely needs some additional work to get Supabase to start.

-It should work as expected, but the scripts and API are in rapid development.
+The scripts and API are in rapid development.

 Check the git history and pull regularly for bug fixes.

+### Changelog

+- Mar 13, 2025: Fixed the init script
+- Mar 12, 2025: Added custom n8n image with OTEL tracing, and ffmpeg support and Langfuse in n8n LangChain Code nodes
+- Mar 10, 2025: Added LiteLLM and Langfuse to the stack

 ## Overview